 You will always be informed if we are recording or monitoring any telephone call you make or receive from us.
 All calls to our contact centre are recorded.

-Audio recordings are only used for the purposes stated in this privacy notice and in accordance with the principles of the Data Protection Act.
+Audio recordings are only used for the purposes stated in this privacy notice and in accordance with the principles of the Data Protection Act and GDPR.
 This includes employee training.